 Under Connectivity, you can connect your watch to a Wi-Fi network in the settings, which will allow your watch to stay connected to your phone even if it’s out of Bluetooth’s short range.
 That way, you can leave your phone on the other end of the house, but still access all your apps from your watch.

 Lastly, if you head to Settings > Apps, each app has a useful “Permissions” option that lets you decide what that app has access to.
 For example, I don’t use Google Fit, so I can block it from tracking my location and using sensors to count my steps.
 Some have reported this helps save battery.

 You can tweak other watch settings on your phone.
 Open the Android Wear app and click the settings icon in the upper right-hand corner.
 You can adjust which calendars show up on your watch, block or unblock apps from sending notifications to your watch, mute alerts and calls on your phone whenever it’s connected to your watch, and more.

 At the top of the settings screen, under “Device settings”, tap on your watch’s name (in my case, “Q Founder”) to see device-specific options.
 You can turn off the always-on screen, tilt gesture, or unpair the watch from your phone.
 You can also see information about your watch’s battery and storage.

 Android Wear can seem a little confusing and overwhelming at first, even for tech-savvy folks.
 After all, it’s an entirely new kind of device most of us have never used before.
 But once you get the hang of the basics and tweak the settings to your liking, it’s actually a very simple–not to mention useful–addition to your collection of tech tools.

-- › How to Save Battery Life on Android Wear
+- › How to Take a Screenshot on Android Wear

-- › How to Check Your Android Wear Watch’s Remaining Storage
+- › How to Pair Multiple Android Wear Watches to a Single Phone

 - › How to Transfer Music from Google Play Music to Android Wear